 Ph.D.
 Candidate, Department of Biology, University of Washington

-I am broadly interested in behavioral and functional ecology.
+I am broadly interested in conservation biology, landscape and community ecology, and agricultural ecology.
 For my undergraduate honors thesis I used acoustic monitoring techniques to investigate how surrounding remnant natural vegetation, at both local and landscape scale, affects the activity of bats in vineyards.
-Bats are an incredibly diverse group of mammals, and yet many aspects of their ecology remain poorly understood.

 Positions and education